codewithkyle/restfully-realtime-prototype/README.md

 - [x] Basic account creation
 - [x] Users can create lists
-- [ ] Users can update the list name
+- [x] Users can update the list name
 - [x] Users can delete a list they created
 - [x] Users can make a list publicly editable
-- [ ] Users can add/update items to a list
+- [ ] Users can add/update items in a list
 - [ ] Users can rearrange list items
 - [ ] Offline support
 - [ ] Add toaster notifications
-- [ ] Switch to NDJSON stream
+- [ ] Switch inital fetch to NDJSON stream

 ### Bonus